Photography of Brocket Hall Estate in Hertfordshire frequently involves weddings.

-The ballroom is reputed to be the place that the waltz was first danced in England.
+The ballroom is reputed to be the place where the waltz was first danced in England.
 It was introduced by Lady Caroline Lamb, the wife of Lord Melbourne.

 Afternoon tea is served intermittently in the ballroom, in which a chandelier hangs above a table which can seat up to 54 guests.
 It was designed so that Lord Melbourne could host dinners whose guests included royalty.
 It’s said that, in England, only Windsor Castle has a longer table.

 There’s a story that Lord Palmerston died in Brocket Hall’s Billiard Room after a ‘liaison’ with a servant.
 A gilt-framed portrait of the statesman, in rude health, peers down at the billiard table, on which he reputedly passed away, from one of its walls.

 The library at Brocket Hall features an original Adam fireplace and bookcases designed by Thomas Chippendale.

 Seascapes are hung in the Morning Room, where a piano stands by the wall.
 The instrument is played during receptions.

 Horse races were run on the estate during the 18th century.
 The Georgian-era stables now have the status of a Grade I Listed Building.

 That brickwork building has been converted to hold 16 bedrooms and is now known as Melbourne Lodge.

 The estate’s former hunting lodge is now used as the venue of Brocket Hall’s fine-dining Auberge du Lac restaurant.

 Its terrace looks out towards Brocket Hall over Broadwater Lake.